FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 A numeric representation of a user's overall progress and experience on the platform.
 Levels increase as users accumulate XP through learning activities.

 ### **Quest**
-A learning task or objective generated from academic documents (syllabi, schedules, assignments).
+A learning task or objective generated from academic documents (syllabus, schedules, assignments).
 Quests can be:
 - **Learning Quests**: Knowledge acquisition tasks
 - **Assignment Quests**: Academic assignments and projects
 - **Exam Quests**: Test preparation and assessment activities